nord-erik/brush/README.md

 the CI/CD workloads will always test pushed commits. but if you want to test locally, you can do so:

 ```
-./poli.sh [VERBOSE]
+./poli.sh [verbose_output]
 ```

-where verbose is optional, but if it is the literal word "VERBOSE" you will see more output
+where `verbose_output` is optional, but if it is the literal word "true" you will see more output

 ## test requirements